maxwellflitton/surreal-lite-py/README.md

 - [ ] Params testing and Documentation
 - [ ] CBOR data serialization
 - [ ] Native SurrealDB data types
+- [ ] Local Key value cache

+If you want to contribute to this project feel free to reach out on the python Discord channel for SurrealDB.